sdiehl/wiwinwlh/tutorial.md

 ./stacktrace +RTS -xc
 ```

-And indeed the runtime tells us that the exception occurred in the function
+And indeed, the runtime tells us that the exception occurred in the function
 ``g`` and enumerates the call stack.

 ```haskell